kguralpdx/plotly-challenge/README.md

 ## Development and Analysis

-### Level 1 - Date Filtering
+### Steo 1 - Plotly

-We started out with an HTML page that had the `<div>` tags for the various plots that needed to be added.
+We started out with an HTML page that had the `<div>` tags for the various plots that needed to be added and the Demographic Info as well as the `<section>` tags for the dropdown.
+We also had the *samples.json* file for the data and an empty *app.js* file to hold our script.
+First I rearranged the files we were given into a little different folder structure.
+I left the *index.html* file at the root since this needed to be deployed to *GitHubPages*.
+It seemed like the data file should not be in that root folder so added a *data* folder and moved it there.
+Created a *static* folder to hold the *css* folder should I need to create a *style.css* file (which I eventually did) and the *js* folder into which I put the *app.js* file.

+With the folder structure set and the files moved, next step was to start tackling the code.

 Then came the date filtering and how to get that filtered data to appear as the only data in the table.
 Getting the data filtered was pretty straightforward; it was get that data into the table and as the only data that caused me grief.
 I tried several different options and did a lot of *Google* searching but was not having much luck.
 Finally found that I could loop through each row of data and show the row if that row's date matched the input date or hide the row if it didn't.
 It took a bit to get that working but it was displaying just the filtered rows as required.